RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-azure-ad.md

     {{<image filename="images/rc/saml/ad_saml_19.png" alt="" >}}{{</image>}}

 1. If the test has succeeded, you will see the following screen.
 Your local account is now considered a SAML account.
-In order to login to SM going forward, you click on the **Sign in with SSO** button.
+To log in to admin console going forward, select **Sign in with SSO**.

     {{<image filename="images/rc/saml/sm_saml_11.png" alt="" >}}{{</image>}}